Jean-Claude Pressac: Faurisson case

 Prior to his visits at Auschwitz, Pressac, a French national, was instructed by Faurisson on how to go about conducting his onsite examinations in Oświęcim.
 He was warned against the tendency to see "falsehoods" everywhere.
 Instead, he was asked to study and photograph the ruins of crematoria in search of "false interpretations" of visible objects.
 Upon his arrival in Poland, Pressac believed that he was prepared to "revise" the official history of the camps.

 Pressac visited Auschwitz Birkenau ten times between 1979 and 1984, according to registered letter from the Auschwitz Museum director Kazimierz Smoleń, sent on 11 September 1985.
 Pressac used only authentic documents concerning the construction of crematoria and the gas chambers, which originated from the Nazi German office of Zentral Bauleitung der Waffen SS.
 Museum staff provided him with assistance, convinced of his honourable intentions.
-Pressac was given access to blueprints which had survived due to being located in the construction office rather than the administrative offices.
+Pressac was given access to blueprints which had previously survived unnoticed for decades due to being located in the construction office rather than the administrative offices.
 The analysis of material proof convinced him that his former views shaped by the Faurisson case were in error.
 He described his experience dramatically in the 'Postface' of Auschwitz: Technique and operation of the gas chambers, saying that he "nearly did away with [himself] one evening in October 1979 in the main camp, the Stammlager, overwhelmed by the evidence and by despair".
 Pressac wrote: